 There are no statutory limitations placed on a charge for a returned payment fee.

-|Late fee cannot exceed 5% of rent and there is a five day grace period.
+The late fee cannot exceed 5% of the rent and there is a five-day grace period.
 If a Tenant is receiving government assistance for housing, the late fee will apply only to the portion paid by the Tenant.
 Any late fees must be stated in the Lease Agreement.

 In DC, Landlords are not permitted to require Tenants to obtain rental insurance.

 Notice to Enter

-Landlords must provide at least 48 Hours notice to enter the Leased premises.|
+Landlords must provide at least 48 hours notice to enter the rental unit.

 Landlords must provide the Tenant with a copy of the Lease and all addendums within seven (7) days after execution of the Lease.